 WFCT operates a grant funded Door to Store shopping service for elderly and disabled people in Waltham Forest.
-With appropriate precautions, we were able to continue this during the year, despite Covid.
 The service is funded by LBWF Adult and Social Care and forms an important part of enabling the elderly to retain their independence, by providing accessible transport to local supermarkets for shopping.
 The service runs 2.5 days a week offering 3 trips a day to various supermarkets, with specific days allocated to specific areas in Waltham Forest.
-Door to Store continued through much of the year and 1,653 trips took place with 1,889 passengers using the service for outward and return journeys.
+Door to Store continued through much of the year and 2,248 trips took place with 2,427 passengers using the service for outward and return journeys.